Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

 proving that $X_a$ is Hammersley-Clifford.

-Now we will prove that unfolds of Hammersley-Clifford spaces are Hammersley-Clifford spaces as well.
-Let $X\subset \A^\V$ be an n.n.constraint space and $X_a $ be a fold of $X$ where $a$ is folded into $b$.
+Now we will prove that strong config-unfolds of Hammersley-Clifford spaces are Hammersley-Clifford spaces as well.
+Let $X\subset \A^\V$ be an n.n.constraint space and $X_a $ be a strong config-fold of $X$ where $a$ is strongly config-folded into $b$.
 Let the set of nearest neighbour constraints of $X$ be given by the set $\F_X$.
 Suppose $X_a$ is Hammersley-Clifford.

 Let $M\in \M_X$ be a Markov cocycle.
 Since $X_a$ is Hammersley-Clifford $M|_{\Delta_{X_a}}\in \Gi_{X_a}$.
 Let $V$ be a corresponding nearest neighbour interaction.
 We shall now construct a nearest neighbour interaction $V^\prime$ for $M$.
 The idea is the following: